 MTA Long Island Rail Road has completed interim remediation on substations for mercury contamination due to the utilization of mercury rectifiers that were removed during the 1970s.
 Eighteen substations have been fully remediated as per NYSDEC regulations, with six having received official NYSDEC closure letters.
-Remediation on the two remaining substations under NYSDEC process oversight is planned for this year.
+Remediation on one of the two remaining substations under NYSDEC process oversight is planned for this year.
+The remediation on the remaining substation is planned for 2022.
 Work continues to progress on all MTA Long Island Rail Road substation remediation projects.
 State environmental agencies are monitoring the remediation of pollutants at certain MTA Long Island Rail Road and MTA Metro-North Railroad facilities.
 The extent of pollution, the cost of clean-up and MTA Long Island Rail Road's and MTA Metro-North Railroad's liability, if any, which may be material, cannot be determined at this time.